sbb-design-systems/lyne-components/src/components/sbb-calendar/readme.md

 | <kbd>End</kbd>         | Go to the last day of the month.                              |
 | <kbd>Page Up</kbd>     | Go to the top of the column of the currently selected day.    |
 | <kbd>Page Down</kbd>   | Go to the bottom of the column of the currently selected day. |

+## Accessibility

+For accessibility purposes, the component is rendered as a native table element and each day is a button.

 ## Testing